-Innovative Nutrient and Sediment Reduction Grants 2021 Request for Proposals
+Innovative Nutrient And Sediment Reduction Grants 2022 Request For Proposals

 The National Fish and Wildlife Foundation (NFWF), in partnership with the U.S. Environmental Protection Agency (EPA) and the federal-state Chesapeake Bay Program (CBP) partnership, is soliciting proposals to restore water quality and habitats of the Chesapeake Bay and its tributary rivers and streams.

 NFWF is soliciting proposals under the Innovative Nutrient and Sediment Reduction Grants (INSR) program to accelerate the rate and scale of water quality improvements specifically through the coordinated and collaborative efforts of sustainable, regional-scale1 partnerships in implementing proven water quality improvement practices more cost-effectively.
-Projects proposing to implement water quality improvement projects or practices at the pilot or demonstration scale, through ad-hoc project-scale partnerships, or via small-scale applications of new or innovative technologies are encouraged to apply for funding through the separate Small Watershed Grants (SWG) Program Request for Proposals anticipated for release in early 2021.
+Projects proposing to implement water quality improvement projects or practices at the pilot or demonstration scale, through ad-hoc project-scale partnerships, or via small-scale applications of new or innovative technologies are encouraged to apply for funding through the separate Small Watershed Grants (SWG) program (Request for Proposals anticipated for release in early 2022).

-NFWF is specifically soliciting proposals from existing partnerships, collaboratives, and networks (“partnerships”), which data from NFWF, EPA, and others demonstrate are an especially effective mechanism of achieving and sustaining desired water quality improvement efforts by strategic leveraging of capacities, skills, and resources of diverse stakeholders.
-Such partnerships can take many forms3 and may include nonprofit organizations, public agencies, institutions, and/or businesses with a shared focus on water quality restoration and protection.
+NFWF is specifically soliciting proposals from existing partnerships, collaboratives and networks (“partnerships”), which are an especially effective mechanism for achieving and sustaining desired water quality improvement efforts by strategic leveraging of capacities, skills, and resources of diverse stakeholders.
+Such partnerships can take many forms3 and may include nonprofit organizations, public agencies, institutions and/or businesses4 with a shared focus on water quality restoration and protection.